DETAILED ACTION

 The endovascular device of claim 15, further comprising a plug disposed at a distal end of the tube, wherein the plug has a rounded tip configured to be inserted into a blood vessel [Racz Col 8:65-9:3, Fig. 10; see Racz Col 3:10-15 regarding configuration to be inserted into a blood vessel].

 Claim(s) 17 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Racz, as applied to claim 15 above, in further view of Hampton (US-4940062-A).
+103 as being unpatentable over Racz in view of Northrop, as applied to claim 15 above, in further view of Hampton (US-4940062-A, previously presented).

-Regarding claim 17, Racz teaches
+Regarding claim 17, Racz in view of Northrop teaches

 The endovascular device of claim 15.

-However, while Racz discloses that certain elements of the device may be formed from a radiopaque material [In various embodiments, steering cable 112, reinforcement cable 108, and/or filament 146 increase radiopacity of the embodiment, thereby allowing for better visibility when using fluoroscopic guidance or the like (Racz Col 7:40-43)], Racz fails to explicitly disclose wherein the spacer is at least partially formed from a radiopaque material.
+However, while Racz discloses that certain elements of the device may be formed from a radiopaque material [In various embodiments, steering cable 112, reinforcement cable 108, and/or filament 146 increase radiopacity of the embodiment, thereby allowing for better visibility when using fluoroscopic guidance or the like (Racz Col 7:40-43)], Racz in view of Northrop fails to explicitly disclose wherein the spacer is at least partially formed from a radiopaque material.

 Hampton discloses a steerable catheter comprising a coil and a control element for selectively bending the coil [The relative axial movement between the core 11 and the outer tubular element 12 compresses the expanded coil section 16 causing the reference member 18 to be thrust toward the tip 17.
 However, because the distal end of reference member 18 is secured to the plug 22, the reference member 18 bends toward the side of the coil 13 secured to the core element 11 causing tip deflection in that direction, as shown by the arrow 40 (Hampton Col 4:24-31, Fig. 1)], wherein the coil is at least partially formed from a radiopaque material [At least the portion 26 of the coil 13 distally of the expanded section 16 should be formed of suitable radiopaque material, such as platinum, tungsten, and alloys thereof, to facilitate the fluoroscopic observation thereof during angioplasty procedures (Hampton Col 3:45-50, Fig. 1)].

-Claim(s) 18-28 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Racz, as applied to claim 15 above, in further view of Dewaele (US-20170172678-A1, cited by Applicant).
+Claim(s) 28 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Racz in view of Northrop, as applied to claim 15 above, in further view of Dewaele (US-20170172678-A1, cited by Applicant, previously presented).

-Regarding claim 18, Racz teaches
+Regarding claim 28, Racz in view of Northrop teaches

 The endovascular device of claim 15.